Happy Hogan (character): Fictional character biography

 With the events of the 2006 "Civil War" storyline causing Tony Stark considerable moral, political and emotional problems, Happy Hogan continues to give Tony much needed advice.
 In an important moment of crisis, he says to Tony: "You, my friend, are the only cape in the bunch [of superheroes] that's both one of us [that is, human] and one of them.
 Who else can see both sides the way you do?"
 On the night of his anniversary with Pepper, Hogan is attacked by the Spymaster, who is seeking to use Hogan as bait to draw out Iron Man.
 The Spymaster threatens to kill Hogan first, then Pepper.
 Angered, Hogan grabs him by the neck and they fall several stories, leaving Hogan in a vegetative coma.

 While he is in the coma, Pepper tells Tony of Cobra McCoyle, a former boxing friend who took too many hits to the head.
 Cobra is unable to even feed himself and must be taken care of.
 Pepper tells Tony that Hogan has declared he never wants to end up like McCoyle.
-At the end of Iron Man vol. 4 #14, Hogan apparently dies.
+At the end of Iron Man vol. 4 #14, Hogan dies.
 The issue leaves it ambiguous whether Hogan dies naturally or whether it is because Tony Stark digitally interfaced with and shut down Hogan's life support.

 Following this, Tony experiences occasional hallucinations of Happy, which Doc Samson attributes to the Extremis process; as a result of Tony's mind being accelerated by the Extremis process to allow him to interface with his armor directly; his subconscious mind often processes information that he was not consciously aware of, with this information being 'filtered' by the part of Tony's mind that stored his guilt to stop him facing it, resulting in illusions of Happy or Steve Rogers appearing to prompt Tony to acknowledge key information that he had not registered himself.

-Later, when Tony (slowly losing his mind to prevent Norman Osborn from getting the Superhero Registration Act information) and Pepper are in hiding, Pepper reminds him of all his friends and allies, with Happy being one of them.
-Tony then replies, "Who's Happy?"

-After experiencing a moral inversion, Tony is confronted by a new, teenage version of the Abomination when he relocates to San Francisco.
-While talking with the Teen Abomination, Tony learns that he is Jamie Carlson, the son of former Stark Industries employee Katrina Carlson who was exposed to gamma radiation during an accident at the company when Tony was busy fighting a wizard from another dimension during an earlier time.
-Initially planning to analyze and use the Teen Abomination's powers for himself, Tony changes his mind when the analysis of the boy's DNA reveals that Happy Hogan was his father, leaving Tony resolving to heal the boy, as Happy was one of the few people he ever respected.
+After experiencing a moral inversion, Tony is confronted by a new, teenage version of Abomination when he relocates to San Francisco.
+While talking with Teen Abomination, Tony learns that he is Jamie Carlson, the son of former Stark Industries employee Katrina Carlson who was exposed to gamma radiation during an accident at the company when Tony was busy fighting a wizard from another dimension during an earlier time.
+Initially planning to analyze and use Teen Abomination's powers for himself, Tony changes his mind when the analysis of the boy's DNA reveals that Happy Hogan was his father, leaving Tony resolving to heal the boy as Happy was one of the few people he ever respected.